The Curriculum at the Federation of Liss Infant and Junior Schools

 The curriculum is delivered in a variety of ways:

 - Independent and self-directed activities

-Lessons are planned to ensure a balance between the introduction of new ideas, skills and knowledge and reinforcement, retrieval, practise and repetition of previous learning.
+Lessons are planned to ensure a balance between the introduction of new ideas, skills and knowledge and reinforcement, retrieval, practice and repetition of previous learning.

 Home learning is used throughout the schools to support the children’s schoolwork and learning.
 A clear system has been established to help the children organise a set routine.

 Visits and visitors are used to support and enrich the curriculum.